For the safety…preservation…and enjoyment of our PRIVATE lake we have BOATING RULES which all members are asked to abide by.

-BOAT STICKERS – All watercraft MUST be registered with the Association and display a current Indian Lake numbered sticker attached to the bow of the vessel on the starboard side.
+All watercraft MUST be registered with the Association and display a current Indian Lake numbered sticker attached to the bow of the vessel on the starboard side.
 Watercraft registration is available to all Members in good standing.
 Use of the lake by unregistered watercraft is prohibited.
-Do not wait until this FRIDAY May 23, 2021 to sticker your watercraft, as there is no guarantee sticker administrators will be available this weekend.
+Do not wait until FRIDAY May 28, 2021 to sticker your watercraft, as there is no guarantee sticker administrators will be available this weekend.
 Please fill out the watercraft registration form and contact a sticker administrator if you have any watercraft (including kayaks, paddle boats and canoes) which are not properly registered.
 Watercraft without stickers will be treated as trespassing.

 For boat stickers, contact any of the following: Rich Wolf at (616) 799-1178, Kathy Mason at (616) 706-4158, or Brad VanderMeulen at (616) 293-5836.